 Your new hearing instruments are designed to amplify and transmit sound to your ears and thereby improve your hearing in most situations.
-The amplification is uniquely adjusted and optimized to your personal hearing capabilities by the fitting performed by your Hearing Care Professional.
+The amplification is uniquely adjusted and optimized to your personal hearing capabilities by the prescription performed by your Hearing Care Professional.
 To meet your needs, various functions may be configured to your hearing instruments.
-The actual configuration of your instruments may be marked (checked off) by your Hearing Care Professional in relevant sections of this manual.
-You may also see the last page for a complete overview of all functions configured to your hearing instrument(s).
+The actual configuration of your instruments are marked (ticked off) by your Hearing Care Professional in relevant sections of this manual.
+See the last page for a complete overview of all functions configured to your hearing instruments.

 We recommend that you read this manual carefully to achieve the maximum benefit of your new hearing instruments.
-If you have any questions regarding the use or maintenance of your hearing instruments, please contact your Hearing Care Professional.
+If you have any questions to the use or maintenance of your hearing instruments, please contact your Hearing Care Professional.